 I joined a writer’s association in England and at attending my first conference, I was surprised to learn that I could write a short story within a few minutes; we were given the subject and the time-limit of 10 minutes, then from each small group one story was chosen to be read from the front; mine was chosen and through that I was asked for permission to use the story in a book by the main speaker!
 I realized at that moment that I had something to say… to share with others.
 Shortly thereafter another article was requested by an author in the States and published in his book the following year.
 I submitted eight articles in all, and each were published off the bat.
 Perversely, that was a bit frustrating as I was submitting to get feedback, to improve – and no feedback came except requests to publish!

 I stopped submitting and got down to the business of writing my first novel, The Price of Freedom (followed by the second, Redemption).
-With a wide range of interests, I enjoy an eclectic range of genres: At the moment I’ve published two books in the historical fiction genre (see the Northing Trilogy page), and a fantasy epic in two parts called The Cardinal.
-Also in the works are manuscripts at various draft phases for science fiction and contemporary fiction, though my next priority will be the final book in the Northing Trilogy.
+With a wide range of interests, I enjoy an eclectic range of genres: At the moment I’ve published all three books in the historical fiction genre (see the Northing Trilogy page), and a fantasy epic in two parts called The Cardinal.
+Also in the works are manuscripts at various draft phases for science fiction and contemporary fiction.

 My first book went onto the back burner for a year as my husband and I rehearsed and recorded his second album; before I became an English teacher here in Switzerland I was (and remain) a vocal coach.
 I’ve been singing on stage since I was four, and have sung with four albums to date.
 Since I began writing, singing has had to take back seat, though I still give vocal lessons, band consultations and the occasional seminar or weekend workshop.
 In some ways I miss it and would love to get back into a band, but I don’t miss the road, and I know that aspect would take too much time away from writing, which has become an addiction in its own right.